nondescriptor/Scripts/README.md

 ```
 I'm actually surprised that I never touched PowerShell when I was a Windows user.
 Ironically, Linux forced me to get comfortable with the command line because I was always running into issues with my particular setup.

-Once I was comfortable writing bash scripts, I decided to give PowerShell a go.
-From there, python was the logical next choice given its ubiquity and demand in the industry.
+Once I was comfortable writing Bash scripts, I decided to give PowerShell a go.
+From there, Python was the logical next choice given its ubiquity and demand in the industry.